-This recipe starts with red snapper but any whole white fish will do.
-After the fish is scaled (if your fishmonger did not do it or do a good job) and cleaned pat dry with a paper towel inside and out.
-Cut about 3 slits about an inch apart across the top of the fish. (no need to cut too deep)
+This recipe starts with red snapper, but any whole white fish will do.
+After the fish is scaled (if your fishmonger did not do it or do a good job) and cleaned, pat dry with a paper towel inside and out, cut about three slits about an inch apart across the top of the fish. (no need to cut too deep)

 Prepare the seasoning by mixing Noubess Fish and Seafood Seasoning with Olive oil.
 The mixture is then used to season the fish inside and out and even the slits.
 I used additional fresh herbs for more flavor.
 Fresh herbs help keep the fish moist.

 The fish is roasted in a 450°F oven for 18 – 20, or until it reaches an internal temperature of 145°F and flakes easily with a fork.
 Keep in mind that cooking time will vary according to the type/size of your fish.

 This type of fish is delicate and moist.
 It is widely consumed in the Caribbean and a favorite.
 It has a slightly sweet taste and is most delicious when cooked with fresh herbs with a hint of lemon.

 What to serve with Roasted Red Snapper

 Usually, I would serve it with Rice and Beans and a side of salad.
 I also serve it with vegetables.
 The vegetables can be steamed cabbage for lent, baked carrot and parsnip, broccoli salad, and even a medley of cauliflower, broccoli, and carrot.

 Let’s not forget the provisions.
 If you visit a Caribbean home, you will likely see boiled plantains or yam or fried plantains.
 Roasted potatoes make their presence occasionally, but it is not a favorite side dish for this roasted fish recipe.